Free Trial

 • Scancell is a clinical stage immunotherapy biotech company focused on developing innovative cancer treatments to address significant unmet medical needs.

-In other Scancell news, insider Martin Diggle purchased 102,236 shares of Scancell stock in a transaction that occurred on Thursday, August 7th.
-The shares were bought at an average price of GBX 11 per share, for a total transaction of £11,245.96.
-Corporate insiders own 15.15% of the company's stock.
+In other Scancell news, insider Martin Diggle bought 102,236 shares of Scancell stock in a transaction dated Thursday, August 7th.
+The stock was bought at an average price of GBX 11 per share, with a total value of £11,245.96.
+Insiders own 15.15% of the company's stock.

 Scancell Company Profile